Squash and the art of marketing

 What’s important is that, as a marketer, I’ve learned to embrace my uncertainty and fears to power ahead, and to use them to help me grow personally and professionally and help the company succeed along the way.

 Be true to yourself

 Sometimes we feel the need to be two different people between our personal and professional lives.
 What’s interesting is that my growth as a marketer has also helped me gain new perspectives in my life.

 I’ve realized that the problem belies our true selves.
 Within reason, be true to yourself but don’t change yourself because you’re afraid of not connecting.

 Like any brand or company, being yourself helps you connect with those who understand and appreciate you.
 Realizing this, I was able to marry it with my fast growing marketing knowledge and use it in my interactions with the team and clients to present myself in a more confident way and represent the company better.

 Also, I sweat a lot less, which keeps me hydrated longer.
 Winning!

-I’ve gained a great amount of marketing experience in a short time.
+I’ve gained a significant amount of marketing experience in a short time.
 The pace is part and parcel of a small and growing company.
-One thing I’ve definitely learned to appreciate is that marketing, like people, is not simple.
+One thing I’ve learned to appreciate is that marketing, like people, is not simple.